Travel Guide to the Pamir Highway and the Wakhan Valley

 In an Afghan market, on the border between Tajikistan and Afghanistan

-I spoke with several of them; some spoke good English and were very curious about my presence.
-It was a conversation I wasn't expecting, and it surprised me.
-They were selling everything: rugs, semiprecious stones, crafts, clothing, vegetables, dates, tea, utensils...
-The atmosphere was calm but bustling, filled with different colors and aromas.
-An authentic experience, which I highly recommend if you happen to be there on the day it takes place.
+They sold a little bit of everything: carpets, semi-precious stones, handicrafts, clothing, vegetables, dates, tea, utensils… The atmosphere is peaceful yet bustling, filled with vibrant colors and aromas.
+A truly unique experience, which I highly recommend if you happen to be there on the day it takes place.

 Venta de Alfombras en el mercado Afgano de Eshkashem